HuyaneMatsu/hata/docs/ref/discord/Webhook.md

 - returns : [`Webhook`](Webhook.md)

 Tries to get the webhook from the existing ones, then update it.
-If the webhook is not exisint yet, then it will create a new one and fill it's attributes from the data.
+If the webhook is not exising yet, then it will create a new one and fill it's attributes from the data.

 ### `_update_no_return(self,data)` (method)